gbdevw/colibri-domain/README.md

 ### Introduction

-This repository contains the protobuf schemas and generated java classes that describe the domain objects of the coinsight project.
+This repository contains the protobuf schemas and generated java classes that describe the domain objects of the colibri project.

 ### Domain

 - Market events

-Describe raw markent events such as market ticks and matches.
+Describe raw markent events such as market Ticker and Match.

-- Product behavior

-Describe some base indicator produced from market events such as the OHLCV candles that describe the market behavior.

 - Technical indicators

-Describe some tehcnical indicators produced from the base indicators such as the MACD, RSI or ROC.
+Describe some technical indicators produced from OHLCV candles such as the MACD, RSI or ROC.

 - Utils

-Describe some codes such as currncy codes, etc...
+Describe some codes for currencies, etc...

 ### Project structure

-src/main/resources/protobuf contains the schemas
+- src/main/resources/protobuf contains the schemas

-src/main/java contains the java classes generated from the schemas
+- src/main/java contains the java classes generated from the schemas

+- serde contains KafkaSerializer and KafkaDeserializer for all the objects of the domain

-src/test/java contains some unit tests on the generated java classes
+- src/test/java contains some unit tests on the generated java classes

 ### Generate sources